ismamz/next-transition-router/README.md

     </div>
   );
 }
 ```

 This is useful, for example, if you want to trigger a reveal animation after the page transition ends.

-In this case, you have a special `isReady` (`boolean`) state that indicates that the new page is ready to be revealed.

 ### Transition cleanups

-The `TransitionRouter` uses references to store and manage cleanup functions for both `leave` and `enter` animations, ensuring smooth transitions without memory leaks.
-This is particularly useful when animations need to be cancelled or adjusted based on the current stage.
+`TransitionRouter` manages cleanup functions for both `leave` and `enter` animations, ensuring smooth transitions without memory leaks.

+Similar to React's `useEffect` hook, you should return a cleanup function for `leave` and `enter` callbacks.

 Here's an example using GSAP: